DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 The trident, capable of destroying barriers.

-All of them were rolled on the floor.
+All of them were rolling down on the floor.
 Moreover, once attacked by Zero Code, his heavenly garments were torn into pieces.
 And then the fallen angel Alfreya only swung down his left hand towards the Reiren.